 The following list is of suggested conferences during the calendar year.

-In addition to conferences, consider developing a relationship with Minority Serving Institutions (MSI).
-We compiled a Recruitment at MSIs in and around Missouri.
+In addition to conferences, consider developing a relationship with Minority Serving Institutions (MSI), institutions that serve rural populations, and institutions that serve students from diverse socioeconomic backgrounds.

 Recruitment Databases